 (P.S. if you're in the Salt Lake/Utah County area, I have a few makeup artists I work with regularly that I would happily recommend)

 As for hair, I think it looks best flying in the wind or tangled up in their lover's hands.
 I can't stress enough that comfort is key so I'd rather have you come with your hair flowing and natural than help you pick a million bobbie pins out of your updo because you feel too stiff!

 The guidelines above apply here too, but I suggest wearing as little clothing as possible!
-I swear I'm not creepy, the photos will look more comfortable and intimate when you're showing a little skin vs. wearing a ton of layers.
-Choose an assortment of tanks, jeans, shorts, crop tops, bralettes, sweaters, etc. You want to get a lil risque and just be down to your skivvies and your man is shirtless?
-I'm totally down!
-And totally not creepy I SWEAR.
+I swear I'm not a creeper, the photos will look more comfortable and intimate when you're showing a little skin vs. wearing a ton of layers.
+Choose an assortment of tanks, jeans, shorts, crop tops, bralettes, sweaters, etc. You want to get a lil spicy and just be down to your skivvies and your man is shirtless?
+I'm totally down!…and totally not creepy I SWEAR.

 THERE YOU HAVE IT!

 I hope that these guidelines have been helpful and you have a pretty good idea of the direction you'd like to go.
 If you're still

 feeling overwhelmed, please please don't hesitate to reach out and ask any questions you might have.

 Remember, these are guidelines, not rules.
 There are always exceptions!